antmats/antmats.github.io/content/authors/admin/_index.md

 ## About Me

-I am a final-year PhD candidate in machine learning at Chalmers University of Technology, specializing in interpretable machine learning for modeling and evaluating clinical decision making.
-Graduating in summer 2025, I'm excited to bring my expertise in machine learning and data analysis to an industry role.
-My goal is to contribute to the development and deployment of robust, human-centered AI systems that drive meaningful impact in real-world applications.
+I am a machine learning researcher and engineer with a PhD from Chalmers University of Technology, where my work explored how machine learning can support decision-making in healthcare.
+I have a strong foundation in classical machine learning and hands-on experience with state-of-the-art generative AI, including large language models.
+Available to start on short notice, I am eager to apply my expertise in machine learning and data analysis to an industry role.
+My goal is to help develop robust, human-centered AI systems that create meaningful real-world impact.